elahe-dastan/data-scientist-interview/README.md

    with each other, but I just could check one answer about the rank I mean they ask for pure linear algebra.
    Well, I couldn't even remember what the rank of a matrix was.
 The **rank** of a matrix is the number of **linearly independent** columns (or rows), you can find the rank of a matrix using **echelon**.
-To be honest I don't have an intuition but there is a theorem which says the column rank is equal to the row rank.
+To be honest I don't have an intuition but there is a theorem which says the column rank is equal to the row rank, so the first thing we can say is that the rank of this matrix at most will be the min(number of rows, number of columns).
+In this question the rank will be at most the number of samples.<br/>
+   Full rank means the rank of the matrix is the largest possible number so if your features have high correlation with each other (and the number of features are less than the number of samples) your matrix won't be full rank.